 Kate is a storyteller and playwright.
 Her favorite question since childhood has always been “why,” and no topic has captured her imagination quite like trying to understand what shapes who we are and where we belong.
 She is driven to tell stories both by this curiosity and by countless experiences of having her own worldview changed when someone shared their story with her – over coffee, in the pages of a book, or standing on the stage of a theatre.

-For almost 10 years, Kate has worked at nonprofit organizations in Boston and Washington, D.C., helping them to shape and tell stories of social change.
+For more than 10 years, Kate has worked at health and social justice organizations in Boston and Washington, D.C., helping them to shape and tell stories of social change.
 She is passionate about changing the culture of nonprofit storytelling to focus on practices that evoke empathy over sympathy, and most important, where people and communities shape their own narratives and tell their own stories.
 She has published articles on these topics, including in the Stanford Social Innovation Review and The NonProfit Quarterly, and incorporates documentary storytelling practices into organizational storytelling.

 Kate chased her interest in identity and belonging all the way to Scotland where she got a Master of Science in Nationalism Studies.
 Her research focused on the role trauma plays in collective memory and rebuilding national identity after a genocide or conflict.
 She loves working as a documentary playwright, and exploring the intersections of field research, oral history, and dramatic storytelling.
 Raised in Rochester, New York, she also holds a B.A. in Human Services and History from Northeastern University.